Long-Term Disability Benefits for Fibromyalgia

 Fibromyalgia is not an autoimmune or inflammation-based illness, but research suggests the nervous system is involved.

-In some people the disease appears after a traumatic experience like an accident, overwork, emotional trauma, hormonal changes, sexual or physical abuse during childhood, or a viral disease.
+In some people, the disease appears after a traumatic experience like an accident, overwork, emotional trauma, hormonal changes, sexual or physical abuse during childhood, or a viral disease.
 In some people, fibromyalgia presents with no apparent cause.

-Intensity of the symptoms is extremely variable from person to person.
+The intensity of the symptoms is extremely variable from person to person.
 Some individuals are almost completely disabled, while others are only mildly so.

 Though there is no cure, medications can reduce symptoms in some patients.